abhamedewar/classification_networks/README.md

-# Implementation of famous Convolutional Neural Network from Scratch
+# Implementation of State-of-the-Art Convolutional Neural Network from Scratch

+## GoogLeNet, ResNet, AlexNet, LeNet, VGG11, VGG13, VGG16, VGG19
 ## Custom Dataset can be used to train the networks present in this repository.
 Just provide the dataset in the format given below and run any model of choice.

 ## Dataset format: